-The layers of history are still evident, everywhere, above and below ground and in its architectural masterpieces conceived by the genius of brilliant, artistic minds!
+The layers of history are still evident everywhere.
+Above and below ground.
+And in its architectural masterpieces conceived by the genius of brilliant artistic minds.

 The old blends with the new.
-East, effortlessly with the West.
-One instant we are savouring the beauty of the multitude of minarets and the music of the muezzins call, and the next we are walking through cobbled streets between neoclassical mansions, reminiscent of Paris!
+East effortlessly with the West.
+One instant we are savouring the beauty of the multitude of minarets and the music of the muezzins call, and the next we are walking through cobbled streets between neoclassical mansions reminiscent of Paris!

-The Hijab and cutting edge fashion rub shoulders with ease, thanks in great part to a secular constitution (set up by Mustafa Kemal Attaturk and guaranteed by the army!) and the younger skewing demographics!
+The Hijab and cutting edge fashion rub shoulders with ease, thanks in great part to a secular constitution (set up by Mustafa Kemal Attaturk and guaranteed by the army) and the younger skewing demographics.

 Where else can you hop from one continent to another for dinner, in under 20 minutes (by ferry boat) and for under 2 dollars?
-And on a waterway that is such an intrinsic part of the city, and yet, an international shipping lane?
+And on a waterway that is such an intrinsic part of the city, and also an international shipping lane?